Publishing Ethics

 ACP is a quarterly journal, publishing four issues in one volume per year, with up to eight articles per issue.

-ACP publishes in an open access model, applying the creative commons attribution non-commercial no derivatives (CC-BY-NC-ND) (https://creativecommons.org/licenses/by-nc-nd/4.0/) license to published articles.
+ACP publishes in an open access model.
+All published articles are available for download on the journal’s website.
+ACP follows the creative commons attribution non-commercial no derivatives 4.0 (CC-BY-NC-ND 4.0, https://creativecommons.org/licenses/by-nc-nd/4.0/) license to published articles.
 Under this Open Access license, authors retain copyright and agree that anyone can copy and distribute their article free of charge as long as (a) appropriate credit is given, (b) the article is not modified, and (c) the article is not used for commercial purposes.
-All published articles are available for download on the journal’s website.
-Additionally, published articles are indexed in PubMed within six months of publication on the journal’s website.
+Authors can reuse and reupload their published articles without any restrictions, including reuploads in institutional databases and personal websites, without the need to request permission from ACP.
+ACP has the right of first publication.
+Subsequent republications will require acknowledgment that the first publication took place in ACP.

 Article Processing Costs